apache/brpc/docs/en/http_derivatives.md

 # h2:grpc

-Default protocol of [grpc](https://github.com/grpc).
+Default protocol of [gRPC](https://github.com/grpc).
 The detailed format is described in [gRPC over HTTP2](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md).

-Clients using brpc should be able to talk with grpc after changing ChannelOptions.protocol to "h2:grpc".
+Clients using brpc should be able to talk with gRPC after changing ChannelOptions.protocol to "h2:grpc".

-Servers using brpc should be accessible by grpc clients automatically without changing the code.
+Servers using brpc should be accessible by gRPC clients automatically without changing the code.

-grpc serializes message into pb wire format by default, so "h2:grpc" and "h2:grpc+proto" are just same.
+gRPC serializes message into pb wire format by default, so "h2:grpc" and "h2:grpc+proto" are just same.

-TODO: Other configurations for grpc
+TODO: Other configurations for gRPC

 # h2:grpc+json

-Comparing to h2:grpc, this protocol serializes messages into json instead of pb, which may not be supported by grpc directly.
+Comparing to h2:grpc, this protocol serializes messages into json instead of pb, which may not be supported by gRPC directly.
 For example, grpc-go may reference [here](https://github.com/johanbrandhorst/grpc-json-example/blob/master/codec/json.go) to register the corresponding codec and turn on the support.